deep054/event-registration/README.md

 * Used core form component for adding user input fields on a page (added new action type).
 * Created servlet to accept form data and helper functions to submit that data to HTTP endpoint, assuming end point can be any other external system
 * Created Mock HTTP endpoint in AEM using servlet and to store data in JCR
+* Created simple test case to test data will be forwarded to HTTP endpoint
+* Keeping time constraint in mind following items are pending
+   * Service User Creation for posting data
+   * More code code coverage

 ## Modules